-- 1. Be sure you understand the completion requirements and curriculum for your program. - Check the class schedule online to ensure the subjects you wish to take are available and do not overlap.
+- 1. Be sure you understand the completion requirements and curriculum for your program. - 2.
+Check the class schedule online to ensure the subjects you wish to take are available and do not overlap.
 Registration for subjects held during the same time period is not possible. - 3.
-Registration over the maximum credit limit is not allowed; students are encouraged to take required subjects early, to allow more time to focus on the Master's Thesis / Report / Case writing in the final semesters. - 4.
-Registration for semester (seminar) and 1st Quarter subjects can only be conducted during the Course Registration Period.
+Registration over the maximum credit limit is not allowed; students are encouraged to take required subjects early, to allow more time to focus on the Master's Thesis / Report / Case writing in the final semesters. - Registration for semester (seminar) and 1st Quarter subjects can only be conducted during the Course Registration Period.
 Students CANNOT add semester (seminar) and 1st Quarter subjects after the Course Registration Periods have closed. - 5.
 Subjects for which credits have been received cannot be re-registered; however failed subjects may be retaken. - Master's students in their final semester should not register for subjects held during the Session Period, as graduation assessment takes place during this time. - 7.
 APU cannot be responsible for any problems resulting from registration negligence on the part of the student.
 If you experience any registration problems, contact the Academic Office before the end of the registration / correction period.
-Amendments are not possible outside the designated registration and correction periods.
+Amendments are not possible outside the designated registration and correction periods. - Special Studies offered in GSAM and GSM may be taken more than once (only when course contents are different from the previous time).